AmericanRedCross/bound-dms/README.md

 This dropdown also contains the needed links to change the language.
 Upon clicking one, the langChange method is called which tells i18n what the current app language is.

+## Bound user status

+In Bound a user can be set as inactive or active.
+An active user can log into the system whereas an inactive user will not be able to log in.
+To set this go to the user list page, edit a user and set the active state.

 ## Backend Environment Setup

 ### Docker Compose